-THE ANDREW JACKSON POLICE YOUTH CAMP, INC. NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2014 a.
-Nature of Activities b.
+THE ANDREW JACKSON POLICE YOUTH CAMP, INC. NOTES TO FINANCIAL STATEMENTS DECEMBER 31, 2016 b.
 Method of Accounting and Presentation

 Note 1 - Summary of Significant Accounting Policies

 The Andrew Jackson Police Youth Camp, Inc. (the "Organization") was organized as a non-profit organization for the purpose of establishing a youth camp for underprivileged children in Metropolitan Nashville and Davidson County, Tennessee.
 The Organization is supported primarily by contributions from the general public.